April 11, 2026 · By Denis N.

 4. When did you last look at a regular task and ask "should we still be doing this?"

 Not how can we do this better — but should we do this at all.
 Consider the weekly meeting that became weekly by default.
 The report that made sense for six months and became routine.
 The approval process built around a problem that no longer exists.
-MIT's research on administrative bloat found that organisations rarely remove obsolete processes proactively — they accumulate until the burden becomes too heavy to ignore, then get cut bluntly and temporarily.
+The Administrative Bloat paper found that organisations rarely remove obsolete processes proactively — they accumulate until the burden becomes too heavy to ignore, then get cut bluntly and temporarily.
 The businesses that avoid this pattern treat process removal as a regular discipline, not a crisis response.

 5. If you needed to write down how things actually work, how long would that take?